What Is Number? (with Examples)

 - They succeed because they think they can.
 (Roman poet Virgil)

 - If women ran things, we wouldn't have wars, just intense negotiations every 28 days.
 (Actor Robin Williams)

 Why Should I Care about Number?Some words change when their grammatical number changes.
-For example, nouns tend to add an s (e.g., cat becomes cats), verbs might fleet an s (e.g., he plays becomes they play) and one or two determiners change their forms (e.g., this becomes these).
+For example, nouns tend to add an "s" (e.g., "cat" becomes "cats") when they become plural, verbs might fleet an "s" (e.g., "he plays" becomes "they play"), and some determiners change their forms (e.g., "this" becomes "these").

 - French: chien malodorant becomes chiens malodorants

 Native English speakers are pretty good at ensuring their nouns, pronouns, adjectives, and verbs agree in number with each other.
 More specifically, we're pretty good at ensuring: